Skills England

-Skills England is an executive agency of the Department for Education formally established on 2 June 2025.
-The agency has assumed the functions transferred to the Secretary of State from the Institute for Apprenticeships and Technical Education.
+Skills England is an executive agency of the Department for Work and Pensions.

+History

-The main purpose of the agency is to increase flexibility within the skills training area, to properly cater for skills shortages within regional economies.
+Skills England was first proposed in the 2024 Labour Party manifesto.
+The main purpose of the agency was to increase flexibility within the skills training area, and to properly cater for skills shortages within regional economies.
 It would also use the apprenticeships levy more effectively.
-The stated ambitions are to build world class skills, enabling growth and opportunity, understand the nation’s skills needs and improve the skills offer, simplify access to skills to boost economic growth and to mobilise employers and other partners, co-creating solutions to meet national, regional and local skills needs.

-The main reason cited for the creation of Skills England is that between 2017 and 2022 skills shortages in the UK doubled to more than half a million, and accounted for 36% of job vacancies.
+The stated ambitions were to build world class skills, enabling growth and opportunity, understand the nation’s skills needs and improve the skills offer, simplify access to skills to boost economic growth and to mobilise employers and other partners, co-creating solutions to meet national, regional and local skills needs.
+The main reason cited for the creation of Skills England was that between 2017 and 2022 skills shortages in the UK doubled to more than half a million, and accounted for 36% of job vacancies.

-Creation

-Skills England was first proposed in the 2024 Labour Party manifesto.
-On 22 July 2024, Prime Minister Keir Starmer announced the creation of the body at the Farnborough Airshow.
-The body would be rolled out over the next nine months.
+On 22 July 2024, Prime Minister Keir Starmer announced the creation of the body at the Farnborough Airshow, to be rolled out over the following nine months.
+Skills England was formally established on 2 June 2025 as an executive agency of the Department for Education.
+It assumed the functions transferred to the Secretary of State from the Institute for Apprenticeships and Technical Education.

+In September 2025, the agency transferred to the Department for Work and Pensions, along with responsibility for apprenticeships, adult further education, skills, training and careers.